manoelmendonca/rossmann_project/README-EN.md

 # 1. INTRODUCTION

-This report describes a Data Science project aimed at developing a regression algorithm using *machine learning* to forecast the revenue of each store in a pharmaceutical retail chain.
+This report describes a Data Science project aimed at developing a **Regression Algorithm** using machine learning to forecast the revenue of each store in a pharmaceutical retail chain.
 The project follows the CRISP-DM methodology, ensuring a structured and efficient approach.

 In this project, we utilized the following tools and techniques: